BA and MSt (Oxford); PhD (Cambridge)

 BEN MASTERS, 2018.
 'Night on the Town': [review of Michael Ondaatje's WARLIGHT] Literary Review.

 My research, broadly speaking, encompasses prose writing (especially the novel form) from the nineteenth century to the present day, with a particular focus on the long post-war to present period.
 I am interested in the ethical and philosophical possibilities of style and the applications of lyrical close reading.
 My monograph, Novel Style: Ethics and Excess in English Fiction since the 1960s (Oxford University Press, 2017), examines the ethical and political valences of so-called excessive writing in the post-war to present period, with chapters on Anthony Burgess, Angela Carter, Martin Amis, Zadie Smith, Nicola Barker and David Mitchell, and simultaneously addresses the ethical turn in contemporary literary criticism.

 I am currently writing on the influence of American fiction on the work of Amis, Julian Barnes and Ian McEwan, as well as a planned larger project that considers these writers as part of a distinctive literary coterie.
 I am also writing about the re-emergence of style as a prominent critical topic and the concurrent rise of a politically and ethically conscious formalism.

 I also write fiction.
-My first novel, Noughties, was published in 2012, and I am working on my second at present.
+My first novel is called Noughties (Penguin, 2012), and I am working on my second at present.